 Complaints about the PCC, the Deputy PCC, a member of staff or a volunteer of the Office of the PCC

-If you wish to complain about the service you have received by the PCC or the Deputy PCC or by a member of staff at the Office of the PCC or the way in which the staff of the Office of the PCC have conducted themselves, please contact the Director.
+If you wish to complain about the service you have received by the PCC or the Deputy PCC or by a member of staff at the Office of the PCC or the way in which the staff of the Office of the PCC have conducted themselves, please contact the Chief Executive.
 Complaints in respect of the Police and Crime Commissioner may need to be referred to the Police and Crime Panel but the Office will deal with that for you.

 Office of the PCC for Lancashire